My Natural Labor & Delivery Story

 04:15 | Sonia wakes as her waters break and goes to the toilet

-It’s a very odd feeling, a calm feeling really.
-It doesn’t happen dramatically and so you’re not sure if you just lost control of your bladder but then it doesn’t stop.
+It’s a very odd feeling, a calm feeling.
+It doesn’t happen dramatically so you’re not sure if you just lost control of your bladder but then it doesn’t stop.
 Slowing but surely your waters have gone and the real adventure begins.
-I was feeling a little nervous but mostly excited, actually I was surprisingly excited.
-It sounds cheesy but I looked in the mirror and said to myself “you can do this, it’s time to have a baby“.
+I was feeling a little nervous but mostly excited I was surprisingly excited.
+It sounds cheesy but I looked in the mirror and said to myself “You can do this, it’s time to have a baby“.

 05:20 | Sonia wakes Ingimar